 Sexual Harassment: What is it?

-Sexual Harassment is any unwanted or unwelcomed sexual behavior.
-It can be verbal, visual, or physical contact of a sexual nature.
+Sexual Harassment is any unwanted or unwelcome sexual behavior.
+It can be verbal, visual or physical contact of a sexual nature.
 It may happen once or many times.

 Examples of sexual harassment include: